U. E. Baughman: Organized crime

+Retirement

+In July 1961, The New York Times reported that Baughman planned to retire the following month after 34 years with the Secret Service, including 13 years as chief.
+He reportedly had no plans to seek another position and hoped to spend his retirement swimming, boating, and fishing.
+The newspaper also reported that he was considering writing a book about his career.

+A retirement party for Baughman was held at the White House on August 24, 1961.
+His retirement became effective on August 31, and he was succeeded by James Joseph Rowley.

+Later life

+Secret Service Chief

+After retiring from government service, Baughman wrote Secret Service Chief with Leonard Wallace Robinson.
+The book, published by Harper in 1962, recounted Baughman's career and described the work of the Secret Service, including its evolution from a counterfeit detection agency, criminal investigations, and presidential-protection responsibilities.

 Kennedy assassination

 Shortly after the assassination of President Kennedy, Baughman raised concerns about how the Secret Service had handled events in Dallas.
-In a US News and World Report interview published in December 1963, he remarked that there were still unresolved questions about the assassination.
+In a U.S. News & World Report interview published in December 1963, he remarked that there were still unresolved questions about the assassination.
 He acknowledged that "you cannot protect the President from every danger," but warned: "And the greatest danger is from a sniper hiding in a high building."

 Baughman later offered more detailed criticisms of Secret Service procedures.
 He questioned why, after the first shot was fired, agents did not immediately pepper the window with machine gun fire to prevent any further shots, and why—with an entire Secret Service detail and the Dallas Police Force on hand—the only shots that were fired came from the assassin.
 He claimed it was basic training for all Secret Service agents that unauthorized people should be kept out of buildings.